howerj/subleq/ioccc/remarks.md

 The following obfuscation has been used:

+- There are no numbers, magic or otherwise, used in the code.
 - Replacing common bitwise operators with equivalents based on multiplexing, despite the theme multiplexing is my favorite operator.